Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

 In addition to compactness and efficiency, another highly desirable feature for optical devices is chirality \cite{lodahl2017chiral}, a characteristic that emerges due to symmetry breaking.
 Recent research has focused on chiral coupling between light and emitters for classical and quantum optical applications, such as non-reciprocal optical routers and spin-photon interfaces.
-Examples include engineering polarization-selective spin-photon interfaces in photonic waveguides \cite{sollner2015deterministic, barik2018topological, mehrabad2023topological} and ring resonators \cite{barik2020chiral, jalali2020semiconductor, mehrabad2020chiral, mehrabad2023chiral}, polaritonic chiral microcavities through magnetic \cite{Lyons2022, Suarez-Forero2023, klembt2018exciton} or optical \cite{carlon2019optically} manipulation of an active medium hosted in the cavity, as well as realizing topological photonic states by time-reversal symmetry breaking \cite{klembt2018exciton}.
+Examples include engineering polarization-selective spin-photon interfaces in photonic waveguides \cite{sollner2015deterministic, barik2018topological, mehrabad2023} and ring resonators \cite{barik2020chiral, jalali2020semiconductor, mehrabad2020chiral, mehrabad2023}, polaritonic chiral microcavities through magnetic \cite{Lyons2022, Suarez-Forero2023} or optical \cite{carlon2019optically} manipulation of an active medium hosted in the cavity, as well as realizing topological photonic states by time-reversal symmetry breaking \cite{klembt2018exciton}.
+The search for devices with non-reciprocal circular dichroism for different applications extends to other frequency domains such as infrared \cite{du2018monolithic} and terahertz \cite{mu2019tunable}.

-Recently, transition metal dichalcogenides (TMDs) have emerged as a new materials platform for exploring photon confinement and chiral light-matter coupling.
+Recently, transition metal dichalcogenides (TMDs) have emerged as a new material platform for exploring photon confinement and chiral light-matter coupling.
 In particular, strong and narrowband reflection has been demonstrated in monolayer MoSe$_2$ thanks to their high optical quality, i.e., a large ratio of radiative ($\Gamma_{\text{r}}$) to non-radiative ($\Gamma_{\text{nr}}$) decay rates \cite{Scuri2018,Back2018}.
 The integration of TMDs with photonic structures has also enabled several chiral phenomena, including spin-polarized excitons \cite{shreiner2022electrically}, hybrid exciton-polaritons \cite{liu2020generation,li2021experimental} and phonon-polaritons \cite{guddala2021topological}, by leveraging their valley-dependent optical selection rules.
 In these demonstrations, however, the TMDs are utilized as the active optical component instead of constituting the photonic structures \cite{Srivastava2015,Xu2014}.